 “If foods that may be higher in refined sugar appeal to you, consider consuming these types of foods with a meal, versus alone, to offset the effects of increasing blood sugars.
 Realize too, there are other factors that can contribute to elevated blood sugars in the setting of pancreatic cancer and diabetes to include impact of the disease, treatment, medications, fatigue and pain.”

-We offer some diabetic-friendly food options below that will help meet the special nutritional needs of someone who has diabetes, with or without pancreatic cancer.
+With the right planning and preparation, there are ways to manage diabetes while still enjoying favorite meals and recipes.
+Here are some diabetic-friendly tips and food options that will help meet the special nutritional needs of someone who has diabetes, with or without pancreatic cancer: